 The preparation of the consolidated financial statements in compliance with IFRS necessitates assumptions and estimates affecting the amounts and the reporting of the recognized assets and debts, income and expenses, and contingent liabilities.
 These assumptions and estimates comply with the conditions and appraisals prevailing on the balance sheet date.
 In this regard, they also impact the amount of income and expenses reported on for the fiscal years in question.
-The assumptions on which the estimates are based relate primarily to the uniform determination of useful lives throughout the Group, the ascertainment of fair values of financial instruments, the recognition and measurement of provisions, the realizability of future tax benefits, and assumptions made in connection with impairment tests and purchase price allocations.
+The assumptions on which the estimates are based relate primarily to the uniform determination of useful lives throughout the Group, the ascertainment of fair values of financial instruments, the recognition and measurement of provisions, the realizability of future tax benefits, and determination of discounted cash flows made in connection with impairment tests and purchase price allocations.

 In individual cases, the actual values may differ from the assumptions and estimates that were made.
 Changes in value are recognized as soon as they become apparent and affect the net results for the period when the change occurred and, if applicable, in future reporting periods.

 Intangible Assets and Property, Plant and Equipment /Investments in Associates Accounted for Using the Equity Method

 The expected useful life of intangible assets and of property, plant and equipment, together with their amortization / depreciation schedules, are based on past experience, plans and estimates.
 This includes estimates of the period and allocation of future cash inflows derived from the investments made, as well as future technical advancements and ongoing replacement and development cycles.